- About the Library

 Generic Pre-Licensure Program

-Pre-Licensure Nursing Program The BSN can be completed in four academic years including one summer session.
+The BSN can be completed in four academic years including one summer session.
 Students should be aware that scholarships and Pell grants are not available to pay for summer session courses which become the responsibility of the nursing student.
 Nursing students should have funds available to pay for nine hours of course work in addition to fees associated with the nursing program during the required summer session.
 The application deadline for Fall Admission is March 1st of each year for pre-licensure students.
-The nursing program is a full time program of study.
+However, late applications are accepted and considered based on availability.
+The nursing program is a full-time program of study.

 Nursing program graduates will be prepared as generalists for entry-level practice to meet the following competency outcomes: